mratsim/weave/README.md

 - `init(Weave)`, `exit(Weave)` to start and stop the runtime.
 Forgetting this will give you nil pointer exceptions on spawn.
 - `spawn fnCall(args)` which spawns a function that may run on another thread and gives you an awaitable Flowvar handle.
+- `newPledge`, `fulfill` and `spawnDelayed` (experimental) to delay a task until some dependencies are met.
+This allows expressing precise data dependencies and producer-consumer relationships.
 - `sync(Flowvar)` will await a Flowvar and block until you receive a result.
 - `syncRoot(Weave)` is a global barrier for the main thread on the main task.
 - `parallelFor`, `parallelForStrided`, `parallelForStaged`, `parallelForStagedStrided` are described above and in the experimental section.